vl4d09/TMPS-labs/README.md

 # Creational Design Pattern

 ### Overview
 In this project, I developed a simple banking system in Java that applies three essential creational design patterns: Singleton, Factory, and Builder.
-The objective was to incorporate these patterns in a way that feels practical and relevant, showing how they make the code more easier and maintainable in a real-world scenario.
+The goal is to demonstrate how these patterns can be applied in a practical way, making the code easier to read.

 ### Project Structure